Relintai/pandemonium_engine_docs/usage/shaders/shaders_style_guide.md

 Naming conventions
 ------------------

-These naming conventions follow the Godot Engine style.
+These naming conventions follow the Pandemonium Engine style.
 Breaking these will make your code clash with the built-in naming conventions, leading to inconsistent code.